Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 https://www.stats.ox.ac.uk/pub/Rtools/goodies/multilib/ and unzip them **in that order** in `C:\extsoft`.

-When extacting all file from `curl-7.40.0.zip`, you'll be asked if you want to replace or skip the files with the same names (these are the `libz.a` files located in `lib\i386\` and `lib\x64\`, respectively).
+When extacting all files from `curl-7.40.0.zip`, you'll be asked if you want to replace or skip the files with the same names (these are the `libz.a` files located in `lib\i386\` and `lib\x64\`, respectively).
 Choose "Skip these files".